noec764/erpnext/docs/dooks/setting-up/email/email-account.md

 <!-- add-breadcrumbs -->
 # Email Accounts

-You can manage multiple incoming and outgoing Email Accounts in Dooks.
+You can manage multiple incoming and outgoing Email Accounts in Dokie.
 There has to be at-least one default outgoing account and one default incoming account.
-If you are on the Dooks cloud, the default outgoing email is set by us.
+If you are on the Dokie cloud, the default outgoing email is set by us.

 > **Note for self implementers:** For outgoing emails, you should setup your own SMTP server or sign up with an SMTP relay service like mandrill.com or sendgrid.com that allows a larger number of transactional emails to be sent.
 Regular email services like Gmail will restrict you to a limited number of emails per day.

 ### Default Email Accounts

-Dooks will create templates for a bunch of email accounts by default.
+Dokie will create templates for a bunch of email accounts by default.
 Not all of them are enabled.
 To enable them, you must set your account details.

 There are 2 types of email accounts, outgoing and incoming.
 Outgoing email accounts use an SMTP service to send emails and emails are retrived from your inbox using a IMAP or POP service.
 Most email providers such as GMail, Outlook or Yahoo provide these services.